Last Update: 11/11/17

 (b) The condition of the floor occurred with regularity and was therefore foreseeable.

 [For more on this premises liability statute, read some of our earlier premises liability posts like this one.]

-One can prove that the napkin was a “dangerous condition” that should have been cleaned through witness statements, prior accident reports from the restaurant, photos and videos of the accident scene as well as the condition of the napkin at the time of the slip and fall (was it wet, dirty, torn, etc).
+A victim can prove that a napkin is a “dangerous condition” through witness statements, prior accident reports from the restaurant, photos and videos of the accident scene as well as the condition of the napkin at the time of the slip and fall (was it wet, dirty, torn, etc).